mihaelnt/mconverter-blog/articles/cancel_premium.md

 You may have used a different email address when signing up.
 Please try logging in with any other email accounts you have and look for the **MANAGE SUBSCRIPTION** button.

-Also, make sure the charge on your bank statement includes MCONVERTER in the description — this means it's from our service.
+Also, make sure the charge on your bank statement includes "MCONVERTER" in the description — this means it's from our service.
+Note that charges through PayPal will be listed as "PAYPAL *PADDLE.NET" instead.

 If these tips don't help, [contact us](#legal) and mention your name, the date(s) you were charged, and the last 4 digits of your card.
 This way, we will be able to find and cancel your subscription.